code123-tech/High-Level-Design/BasicConcepts/Architecture_Guide/README.md

 3. Maintenance requires downtime
 4. No failover capability
 5. Resource limitations of a single machine
+6. Once data server is crashed, the application will be down and data will be lost

 ### Use Cases
 - Development environments